Improving Both Domain Robustness and Domain Adaptability in Machine Translation: Acknowledgement

+We thank Mengjie Zhao for the helpful comments.
 This work was supported by funding to Wen Lai's PhD research from LMU-CSC (China Scholarship Council) Scholarship Program.
 This work has received funding from the European Research Council under the European Union’s Horizon $2020$ research and innovation program (grant agreement \#$640550$).
 This work was also supported by the DFG (grant FR $2829$/$4$-$1$).
-We thank Mengjie Zhao for the helpful comments.
+The work at CUNI was supported by the European Commission via its Horizon 2020 research and innovation programme (870930).